-S&P Global Ratings ("S&P") and Moody's Investors Services ("Moody's"), have assigned ratings of "AA+" (negative outlook) and "Aa1" (stable outlook), respectively, with respect to the Series 2020A Bonds.
+S&P Global Ratings ("S&P"), Moody's Investors Services ("Moody's"), and Kroll Bond Rating Agency, LLC ("Kroll"), have assigned ratings of "AA" (stable outlook), "Aa2" (stable outlook), and "AAA" (stable outlook), respectively, with respect to the Series 2021A Bonds.
 Any explanation of the significance of such ratings may be obtained from the respective rating agency.

 Such ratings reflect only the views of such organizations.
-The ratings are not a recommendation to buy, sell or hold the Series 2020A Bonds and there is no assurance that such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
-Any downward revision or withdrawal of the ratings given to the Series 2020A Bonds may have an adverse effect on the market price or marketability of the Series 2020A Bonds.
-The Municipal Advisor has not undertaken any responsibility to bring to the attention of the owners of the Series 2020A Bonds any proposed revision or withdrawal of the ratings on the Series 2020A Bonds, or to oppose any such proposed revision or withdrawal.
+The ratings are not a recommendation to buy, sell or hold the Series 2021A Bonds and there is no assurance that such ratings will continue for any given period of time or that such ratings will not be revised downward or withdrawn entirely by the rating agencies if, in their judgment, circumstances so warrant.
+Any downward revision or withdrawal of the ratings given to the Series 2021A Bonds may have an adverse effect on the market price or marketability of the Series 2021A Bonds.
+The Municipal Advisor has not undertaken any responsibility to bring to the attention of the owners of the Series 2021A Bonds any proposed revision or withdrawal of the ratings on the Series 2021A Bonds, or to oppose any such proposed revision or withdrawal.